Dome Club Ltd

 - it may be quaint to have the audience sit in a circle looking up at the sky (as if they’re outside), yet after 10-15 min most people get bored of seeing stars (and very likely the sound of your voice!)

 - so next you’ll project astronomical images and video clips.
-Yet with fisheye projection such content needs to be radially symmetrical and positioned at dome zenith if the concentrically-seated audience is to enjoy it equally; limiting your choice of content
+Yet with fisheye lens projection such content needs to be radially symmetrical and positioned at dome zenith if the concentrically-seated audience is to enjoy it equally; limiting your choice of content

-- you’ll soon run out of radially symmetrical visuals (plus by now the audience is truly weary of your voice), so you decide to screen a fulldome film
+- you’ll soon run out of radially symmetrical visuals (plus by now the audience is truly weary of your voice), so you next decide to screen a fulldome film

 - yet 99.9% of fulldome films are